-HPE 258
+HPE 258 3 Credits/Units

 Exploration of the connection between fitness and health.
 Focusing on nutrition, stress, and developing a personalized health plan for lifelong physical activity.
 Participating in physical activity is required.
 Activities focus on improving flexibility, strength and cardiovascular fitness.
-Fulfills the Health and Physical Education general education requirement.
 [HPE, SE]